 Henry Doktorski is not only a musician, he is also a Chess4Kidz instructor, tournament director, and trophy-winning chess player.
 He began playing the game at the age of three, he was president of his high school chess club, and today he is a member of the the United States Chess Federation, the Temecula California Chess Club, and a former member of the Pittsburgh Chess Club.
 Henry plays in about a dozen tournaments a year.
 In 1997, he won first place in his division at Pittsburgh’s largest annual tournament, the Pittsburgh Open.
 In 2012 he tied for first place in his division at the same tournament.
 He achieved the ranking of a Class A Player (his highest recorded rating was 1951 points) in August 2014.
-Currently he is ranked in the 92nd percentile among 61,668 USCF-rated players in the U. S. He taught Chess4Kidz classes in Allegheny and Butler Counties (Pennsylvania) from January 2007 until December 2015, and since February 2016 has been teaching classes in Riverside County, California.
+Currently he is ranked in the 92nd percentile among 61,668 USCF-rated players in the U. S. He taught Chess4Kidz classes in Allegheny and Butler Counties (Pennsylvania) from January 2007 until December 2015, and since February 2016 has been teaching classes in Riverside and San Diego Counties, California.

 In March 2010, Henry’s North Fayette Township Chess4Kidz team won first place in the Pennsylvania State Game/29 Scholastic Tournament held at the University of Pittsburgh Student Union.
 In June 2015, Henry’s student Shane Patrick Mills won first place in a field of 22 other players in the Beginner Section at the 22nd Western Pennsylvania Scholastic Championship Chess Tournament.